Neutron bomb: Effects

 A wooden framed house photographed during a 1953 nuclear test, 5 psi overpressure, full collapse.

 Upon detonation, a near-ground airburst of a 1-kiloton neutron bomb would produce a large blast wave and a powerful pulse of both thermal radiation and ionizing radiation in the form of fast (14.1 MeV) neutrons.
 The thermal pulse would cause third degree burns to unprotected skin out to approximately 500 meters.
-The blast would create pressures of at least 4.6 psi (32 kPa) out to a radius of 600 meters, which would severely damage all non-reinforced concrete structures.
-At the conventional effective combat range against modern main battle tanks and armored personnel carriers (< 690–900 m), the blast from a 1 kt neutron bomb would destroy or damage to the point of nonusability almost all un-reinforced civilian buildings.
+The blast would create overpressure of at least 4.6 psi (32 kPa) out to a radius of 600 meters, which would severely damage all non-reinforced concrete structures.
+The detonation would deliver a rapidly incapacitating, lethal dose of radiation (80+ Gy) to tank crews up to 690 m away, and would destroy or render unusable most civilian buildings in that radius.

-Using neutron bombs to stop an enemy armored attack by rapidly incapacitating crews with a dose of 80+ Gy of radiation would require exploding large numbers of them to blanket the enemy forces, destroying all normal civilian buildings within c.
-600 meters of the immediate area.
-Neutron activation from the explosions could make many building materials in the city radioactive, such as galvanized steel (see area denial use below).

 Because liquid-filled objects like the human body are resistant to gross overpressure, the 4–5 psi (28-34 kPa) blast overpressure would cause very few direct casualties at a range of c.
 600 m.
 The powerful winds produced by this overpressure, however, could throw bodies into objects or throw debris at high velocity, including window glass, both with potentially lethal results.
 Casualties would be highly variable depending on surroundings, including potential building collapses.

 The pulse of neutron radiation would cause immediate and permanent incapacitation to unprotected outdoor humans in the open out to 900 meters, with death occurring in one or two days.
 The median lethal dose (LD_{50}) of 6 Gray would extend to between 1350 and 1400 meters for those unprotected and outdoors, where approximately half of those exposed would die of radiation sickness after several weeks.
+In a city, the pulse would also cause neutron activation of many building materials, such as galvanized steel, making them radioactive (see area denial use below).

 A human residing within, or simply shielded by, at least one concrete building with walls and ceilings 30 cm thick, or alternatively of damp soil 24 inches (60 cm) thick, would receive a neutron radiation exposure reduced by a factor of 10.
 Even near ground zero, basement sheltering or buildings with similar radiation shielding characteristics would drastically reduce the radiation dose.

 Furthermore, the neutron absorption spectrum of air is disputed by some authorities, and depends in part on absorption by hydrogen from water vapor.
 Thus, absorption might vary exponentially with humidity, making neutron bombs far more deadly in desert climates than in humid ones.